Bernice Clutteur - 9510/10/1922 - 1/24/2018

-Frank was born on October 19, 1939 in Watseka, IL, the son of Walter Hartke and Cletis (Cary) Hartke.
+He was born on October 16, 1940 in Watseka, IL, the son of Walter Hartke and Cletis Cary-Hartke.

-He is also preceded in death by both parents; and wife, Janet.
+He is also preceded in death by his parents; and one brother, Frank Hartke.

-Visitation will be held on Sunday, April 9, 2017 from 4-8pm, at Baier Funeral Home in Watseka.
+Visitation will be held on Friday, December 15, 2017 from 4-7pm, at Baier Funeral Home in Watseka, IL.

-Funeral Services will be held on Monday, April 10, 2017 at 11:00 am, at Baier Funeral Home in Watseka.
-A one hour visitation will be held prior to services.
+Funeral Services will take place on Saturday, December 16, 2017 at 11:00 am, at Baier Funeral Home in Watseka, IL.
+A one hour visitation will be held prior.
+Pastor Joel Brown will officiate.